Price Your Home To Sell

 If you price your home below market value, many buyers will be interested and you will likely have multiple offers very quickly.
 This is the quickest way to sell a house but you don’t want to leave any money on the table.
 If the house is below market by mistake then you don’t have to accept any of the lower offers – you can counter them with a higher price and/or adjust the sales price.

 The longer your house sits on the market, the more it will cost you in the end.
 In addition to your ongoing carrying costs (mortgage, taxes, insurance, HOA dues, utilities), a lingering listing is a red flag to buyers and agents.
-The longer your home is listed, the weaker the offers will be because even if the buyers love it, they will likely question why it hasn’t sold and scrutinize the house in more detail.
+The longer your home is listed, the weaker the offers will be because the buyers will likely question why it hasn’t sold and scrutinize the house in more detail.

 Why has the house been on the market so long?
 What’s wrong with the house?

-A house that lingers on the market will also attract investors who want to make a profit on the house – at your expense.
+A house that lingers on the market will also attract bargain hunters and investors who want to make a profit on the house – at your expense.
 Investor offers are always lowball offers with buyer-friendly terms.